Changing Dominant Carceral Attitudes: A Community Organizing Field Experiment

-Organizing for Abolition: The Role of Emotional Expression in Attitude Change (with Laura Wray-Lake)
+Organizing with Stories: The Role of Emotional Expression in Increasing Support for Abolition

 [In Preparation] This study consists of a cross-sectional, quantitative analysis of a deep canvass organizing intervention that aimed to increase support for Measure R among voters who live in predominantly white Los Angeles County neighborhoods.
 Measure R (also known as Reform LA Jails) aims to decrease the jail population by investing in community resources as alternatives to incarceration and giving subpoena power to the Sheriff’s Civilian Oversight Commission to investigate allegations of misconduct.
 It was approved by an overwhelming majority of Los Angeles County voters in March 2020.

 From August 2019-March 2020, volunteer canvassers with a community organization, Showing Up for Racial Justice, and their local affiliate, White People 4 Black Lives, knocked on doors and invited residents into a deep canvass conversation on the Reform LA Jails policy.
 Prior literature has shown evidence that the sharing of stories, in comparison to the sharing of information alone, explains the intervention’s effects on attitude and policy opinion change.
 The following question remains unaddressed, however: why or how does sharing stories affect attitude change?
 This study’s hypothesis was as follows: emotional expression, after controlling for sharing stories and other factors, explains the intervention’s effects.

 Preliminary results provide evidence that story-sharing serves as a vehicle for emotional expression but is not on its own predictive of opinion change.
 Demographic factors, while predictive of answering the door, engaging with a canvasser, or completing a full conversation, are generally not predictive of opinion change itself.
 The one exception is political affiliation, given that being Republican predicts significantly less change than being a Democrat.